Dionisiy/CA/introduction-to-objects.md

 ### **More Kinds of Methods**

 ### **The Object Constructor**

 We mentioned the term **constructor**back in section one, when we talked about making an object using the keyword `new`.
 A **constructor** is a way to create an object.

 This means we have to add our properties one at a time, just like we've been doing.
 To review, we've created `bob` using the constructor and defined the `name` property for you.

+### **Custom Constructors**

+But this approach of adding in properties one at a time for every object is tedious!
+Instead of always using the boring `Object` constructor, we can make our own constructors.

+This way we can set the properties for an object right when it is created.
+So instead of using the `Object`constructor which is empty and has no properties, _we can make our own constructors which have properties_.